Tribes attack Yemen pipeline twice in two days

 The attacks targeted a pipeline with a capacity of 120,000 barrels a day carrying crude from the Masila field, the most important in Yemen, local and tribal officials said.

-Tuesday’s blast, which caused a fireball that could be seen from several kilometers away, struck in the Wadi Urf area, while Monday’s attack on the same pipeline was in the Sah area.
+Tuesday’s blast, which caused a fireball that could be seen from several kilometres away, struck in the Wadi Urf area, while Monday’s attack on the same pipeline was in the Sah area.

 Tensions between tribes in Hadramawt and the government have been running high since early December, when an important chief was killed in a shooting at an army checkpoint, local media have reported.